microsoft/bedrock/docs/services.md

 $ git commit -m "Onboarding project directory"
 ```

-This creates a `bedrock.yaml` file that maintains the set of `services` that are part of this `project`.
+This step creates a `bedrock.yaml` file that maintains the set of `services` that are part of this `project`.

 It also creates a `hld-lifecycle.yaml` Azure Devops definition that manages the lifecycle of this `project` in the high level definition.